Alexandra Trusova

 Additionally, Trusova is recognized as the youngest woman to become a World Junior champion and a Junior Grand Prix Final champion following her wins at the 2018 World Junior Championship and the 2018 Junior Grand Prix Final at the age of 13.
 At the 2018 JGP Lithuania, she became the first female skater to land a quadruple jump in combination after performing a quad toe loop and triple toe loop.
 At the 2018 JGP Armenia, she became the first female skater to land a quad Lutz jump in international competition.
-She is also the first female skater to backload a quad in combination, which she accomplished at Skate Canada 2019, landing a quad Toe in combination with a triple Salchow.
+She is also the first female skater to backload a quad in combination, which she accomplished at Skate Canada 2019, landing a quad Toe in combination with a triple salchow.
 Trusova currently has the second highest free skating score of any female skater, with 177.13.
-Trusova is the first and only female skater competing with four different quadruple jumps—toe loop, Salchow, flip and Lutz—and the first to score above 100 points in technical elements, with 100.20 in the free skate at 2019 Skate Canada and an Olympic record 106.16 at the 2022 Olympics.
+Trusova is the first and only female skater competing with four different quadruple jumps—toe loop, salchow, flip, and Lutz—and the first to score above 100 points in technical elements, with 100.20 in the free skate at 2019 Skate Canada and an Olympic record 106.16 at the 2022 Olympics.
+In 2026, at age 22 Trusova became the oldest woman to land a ratified quad and the first mother to land a ratified quad when she landed a quad lutz at the Kinoshita Group Cup.